marharita08/Books/README.md

       | rapidapi.host                             | Rapidapi host.
 Uses to fill database with test information. |
       | rapidapi.key                              | Rapidapi key.
 Uses to fill database with test information.  |

-    - Start the backend server: `./mvnw spring-boot:run` or just run `run.cmd`.
+    - Start the backend server: `./mvnw spring-boot:run` or just run `run.cmd` or `run.sh` depending on your OS.
-    - To fill database with test information you can open url `http://backendurl:port/api?author=joanne&rowling` in your browser and specify backend url, port, and author's name.
+    - To fill database with test information you can open url `backendurl:port/api?author=author` in your browser and specify backend url, port, and author's name.
 Books written by specified author will be added to database and it's covers will be uploaded to bucket.
+For example: `localhost:8080/api?author=joanne&rowling`.

 4. Set up the Android application:
     - Open folder Books in Android Studio.